Skip to main content

 • Public Relations: A public relations concentration when getting your MA degree will immerse you in the work that organizations do to build and maintain their brand value.
 You'll learn to manage the communication flow between brand and audience through traditional and digital media platforms.

 Womack said being one of the only people in previous workplaces with a master's has greatly benefited him.
-Only 14% of U.S. adults age 25 and older have an advanced degree, such as a master's degree, according to the U.S. Census Bureau, so having that degree can give you a competitive edge in your career.
+According to 2022 data from the U.S. Census Bureau, only 14% of U.S. adults age 25 and older have an advanced degree, such as a master's degree, so having that degree could help give you a competitive edge in your career.

 In a word, yes.